lihaoyi/Metascala/readme.md

 > test-only metascala.features.*
 ```

-Which will run download the dependencies (currently just [asm](http://asm.ow2.org/)), compile the code, and run the unit tests in the [test/scala/features](test/scala/features) folder.
+Which will download the dependencies (currently just [asm](http://asm.ow2.org/)), compile the code, and run the unit tests in the [test/scala/features](test/scala/features) folder.
 Compiling Metascala could take a minute, but running the unit tests should take less than 10 seconds.
 These tests exercise individual pieces of functionality available on the JVM: math, methods, classes, exceptions, etc., and verify that the result of executing a method via Metascala is identical to the result of executing it directly via [reflection](http://docs.oracle.com/javase/tutorial/reflect/).

 Apart from the basic feature tests, metascala also includes basic tests for the [garbage collector](src/test/scala/metascala/full/GCTests.scala), [Java](src/test/scala/metascala/full/JavaLibTest.scala) and [Scala](src/test/scala/metascala/full/ScalaLib.scala) library functionality.
-Lastly, Metascala contains tests for [Meta-interpretation](src/test/scala/metascala/full/MetacircularTest.scala), which tests the ability for Metascala to interpret its own source code, which in tern interprets some simple programs (e.g. a square-root calculator).
+Lastly, Metascala contains tests for [Meta-interpretation](src/test/scala/metascala/full/MetacircularTest.scala), which tests the ability for Metascala to interpret its own source code, which in turn interprets some simple programs (e.g. a square-root calculator).
 Meta-interpretation is extremely slow, and these tests take **several minutes** to run.

 Implementation
 --------------
 Metascala is a simple Scala application, and compiles to Java bytecode like any other Scala program.
 It is literally a program that loads in a class file, parses it into a data structure and then has a `while(true)` loop that interprets the bytecodes one by one, updating the internal state of the VM following the [JVM Spec](http://docs.oracle.com/javase/specs/jvms/se7/html/) and spitting out an answer at the end.

-In fact, each Metascala JVM is a single Java object, containing in itself all state relevant to its own computation, and instantiating one and invoking methods using it is simple:
+In fact, each Metascala JVM is a single Java object, containing in itself all state relevant to its own computation.
+Instantiating one and invoking methods using it is simple:

 ```scala
 val x = new metascala.VM()